yangangx/CSE15L-Lab-Report-2/index.md

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-Only the value str changes from the specific request because every time we add a new string into the server, the value str will add a ```\n``` and the new string to the end of itself.
+Value of ```str``` changes from the specific request because every time we add a new string into the server, the value str will add a ```\n``` and the new string to the end of itself.
 So it changes when you add any new message into the server.